Maroboduus

 Maroboduus (d.
 AD 37), also known as Marbod, was a king of the Marcomanni, who were a Germanic Suebian people.
 He spent part of his youth in Rome, and returning, found his people under pressure from invasions by the Roman Empire between the Rhine and Elbe.
 He led them into the forests of Bohemia, near to the Quadi who already lived nearby, and established a large alliance.
+He is both the earliest recorded ruler of the territory of modern-day Czech Republic, as well as its earliest known inhabitant.

 Name

 The name appears in Latin and Greek texts spelt variously: Maroboduus, Marobodus, Maraboduus, Meroboduus, Morobuduus, Moroboduus, Marbodus and Marabodus in Latin sources; Maroboudos and Baroboudos in Greek ones.

 According to linguist Xavier Delamarre, the personal name Maroboduus is a latinized form of Gaulish Maro-boduos, from maro- ('great') attached to boduos ('crow'; cf. Middle Irish bodb 'scald-crow, war-divinity', Old Breton bodou 'ardea'; also Common Brittonic Boduoci (Boudica)).
 The Celtic personal names Boduus, Teuto-boduus (Teutobod), Ate-boduus, Soli-boduus, Boduo-genus, and Buduo-gnatus are related.
 Philologist John T. Koch argues that Middle Irish bodb must be understood as the 'bird on the battlefield and manifestation of the war-goddess'.

 The second element of the name, boduos, is a term shared by Celtic and Germanic languages, where it is found as the common noun *badwō ('battle'; cf. ON bǫð, OE beado, OS badu-, OHG batu-) and in the name of the war goddess Baduhenna.
 The original meaning of Celtic–Germanic *b^{h}od^{h}wo- must have been 'battle, fight', later metaphorised in Celtic as 'crow', a bird symbolizing the carnage in battle.